Shortest Guide To Three Good Things (TGT) or What Went Well

 3. Timing is significant.
 Research says to get good results, do it daily for a week (or once a week for six weeks).

-It is a happiness-boosting exercise, so if it feels like an unhappy, tedious task that you have put yourself through every day, then don’t do it.
+It is a happiness-boosting exercise.
+So, if it feels like an unhappy, tedious task you must endure every day, then it’s okay not to do it every day.

 Martin Seligman, fondly called the Father of Modern Positive Psychology, explains it: